gcranid/chatt/README.md

 - Gemini
 - Groq

-`ChatOllama` supports multiple types of chat:
+`Chatt` supports multiple types of chat:

 - Free chat with LLMs
 - Chat with LLMs based on knowledge base

-`ChatOllama` feature list:
+`Chatt` feature list:

 - Ollama models management
 - Knowledge bases management
 - Chat
 - Commercial LLMs API keys management

-## Join Our Community

-If you are a user, contributor, or even just new to `ChatOllama`, you are more than welcome to join our community on Discord by clicking the [invite link](https://discord.gg/TjhZGYv5pC).

-If you are a contributor, the channel `technical-discussion` is for you, where we discuss technical stuff.

-If you have any issue in `ChatOllama` usage, please report to channel `customer-support`.
-We will help you out as soon as we can.

 ## Quick Start

-As a user of `ChatOllama`, please walk through the document below, to make sure you get all the components up and running before starting using `ChatOllama`.
+As a user of `Chatt`, please walk through the document below, to make sure you get all the components up and running before starting using `Chatt`.

 ### Supported Vector Databases

-`ChatOllama` supported 2 types of vector databases: Milvus and Chroma.
+`Chatt` supported 2 types of vector databases: Milvus and Chroma.

 Please refer to the `.env.example` for how to work with your vector database setup.